(via The Oatmeal).

 - google mail exists, but that is about selling my personal data to faceless foreign corporations, so no. Unfortunately my contacts insist on using it, so my information is sold off anyway.
 Note to self: lose friends.

 Mailpiler is a webserver which provides a front-end to a MySQL index of all your emails.
 Is that what you want?
+Are you spending your time wisely?

 No but actually what can I replace email with?